Suv4o/personal-blog-2023/content/2023/04/02/single-sign-on-with-firebase-authentication-across-multiple-domains.md

 We have now completed the implementation inside the iFrame.
 The next step is to implement another identical iFrame Vite project that will run on `https://localhost:3002`.
 Since we have already covered this step, we will not repeat it in this section.
 Please create the project yourself.

 Now, if you run all three projects at the same time (Authentication, iFrame 1, and iFrame 2), you will see that authentication works seamlessly between all the projects.
 This marks the end of this blog article.
 We hope you found it useful.
-You can find the GitHub repository of the project at the following [link](https://github.com/Suv4o/single-sign-on-with-firebase).
+You can find the GitHub repository of the project at the following <a href="https://github.com/Suv4o/single-sign-on-with-firebase" target="_blank" rel="noopener noreferrer">link</a>.

 ## Conclusion

 Firebase Authentication is a widely used authentication service for web applications.
 However, Firebase has a limitation that prevents users from remaining signed in once they have signed in across multiple domains.
 In this blog article, we will discuss how to work around this limitation and enable Single Sign-On (SSO) with Firebase Authentication across multiple domains.

 To enable SSO with Firebase Authentication across multiple domains, we created an authentication project where we implemented all the logic to handle authentication.
 We then embedded the authentication project in two other applications hosted on different domains using an iframe.
-To communicate between the authentication project and the other two projects, we used the `postMessage` [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+To communicate between the authentication project and the other two projects, we used the `postMessage` <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage" target="_blank" rel="noopener noreferrer">API</a>.

 By the end of the blog article, we were able to seamlessly authenticate users across all domains, enabling them to sign in once and remain signed in across all applications.